Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Abstract

 \section{Abstract}

-Training visuomotor robot controllers from scratch on a new robot typically requires generating large amounts of robot-specific data.
-Could we leverage data previously collected on another robot to reduce or even completely remove this need for robot-specific data?
-We propose a ``robot-aware'' solution paradigm that exploits readily available robot ``self-knowledge'' such as proprioception, kinematics, and camera calibration to achieve this.
-First, we learn modular dynamics models that pair a transferable, robot-agnostic world dynamics module with a robot-specific, analytical robot dynamics module.
-Next, we set up visual planning costs that draw a distinction between the robot self and the world.
-Our experiments on tabletop manipulation tasks in simulation and on real robots demonstrate that these plug-in improvements dramatically boost the transferability of visuomotor controllers, even permitting zero-shot transfer onto new robots for the very first time.
-Project website: \url{https://hueds.github.io/rac/}
+Training visual control policies from scratch on a new robot typically requires generating large amounts of robot-specific data.
+How might we leverage data previously collected on another robot to reduce or even completely remove this need for robot-specific data?
+We propose a ``robot-aware control'' paradigm that achieves this by exploiting readily available knowledge about the robot.
+We then instantiate this in a robot-aware model-based RL policy by training modular dynamics models that couple a transferable, robot-aware world dynamics module with a robot-specific, potentially analytical, robot dynamics module.
+This also enables us to set up visual planning costs that separately consider the robot agent and the world.
+Our experiments on tabletop manipulation tasks with simulated and real robots demonstrate that these plug-in improvements dramatically boost the transferability of visual model-based RL policies, even permitting zero-shot transfer of visual manipulation skills onto new robots.
+Project website: \url{\projectwebsite}